Legend of Zelda: An RPG to the Past

 - Bond to the Land: Korok receive a +2 dodge bonus to AC while in a specific terrain, picked from the Ranger’s Favored Terrain list.

 - Hydrated Vitality: While submerged completely within a body of natural salt water, fresh water, or brackish water, Korok gain fast healing 2 for a round for up to 2 hit points/level.
 Stagnant, poisoned, or trapped water does not activate this ability.

 - Fertile Soil: Sorcerer Korok with the verdant bloodline treat their Charisma score as 2 points higher for all sorcerer spells and abilities.
 Clerics with the Plant domain use their domain powers and spells at +1 caster level.

 - Deku Sprouts: Korok take no damage from falling.
 While in midair, Korok can move up to 5 feet in any horizontal direction for every 1 foot they fall, at a speed of 60 feet per round.
 They cannot gain height with these wings alone; they merely coasts in other directions as they falls.
 If subjected to a strong wind or any other effect to rise, they can use the updraft to increase the distance glided.

-- Languages: Korok characters begin play knowing Common and Korok.
-Korok with high Intelligence scores can choose from the following: Ancient Hylian, Draconic, Goron, Hylian, Moblin, and Rito.
+- Languages: Korok characters begin play knowing Common and Deku.
+Korok with high Intelligence scores can choose from the following: Ancient Hylian, Draconic, Goron, Hylian, Moblin, and Sylvan.